Themefic-Team/tourfic/readme.txt

 2. Active the plugin from the WordPress Plugins administration page.
 3. OR, Go to WP admin panel, click 'Plugins' -> 'Add new'.
 In the search input box, type 'Tourfic'.
 4. Install and activate the plugin.
-5. Check our youtube video for further instruction
+5. Check our YouTube video for further instruction

 == Frequently Asked Questions ==